RobinBaines/OOO3/README.md

 	RandomWalk 30	//Print a list of SQs by starting with a random SQ then moving to an SQ with the same Name but another SO.
 					//Do this 30 times.

+	WOOOF.exe has a windows forms user interface.
+It uses OOO3.exe to process a script, creating the output files while animating the process.

 SOME OOO IDEAS: